fladd/ScanSessionTool/README.md

 Download
 --------
-The Scan Session Tool is a Python script and hence runs wherever Python, TKinter and Pyyaml are installed.
+The Scan Session Tool is a Python script and hence runs wherever Python (with TKinter), PyYAML and pydicom are installed.

 Binary versions can be downloaded from [the release page](https://github.com/fladd/ScanSessionTool/releases/latest).